 Constraint values define how the package will react when the prior task of two linked tasks completes an execution.
 The options define whether the destination task of two linked tasks should execute based solely on how the prior task completes.
 Three constraint values are possible:

 Success: A task that’s chained to another task with this constraint will execute only if the prior task completes successfully.
-These precedence constraints are colored green.
+These precedence constraints are coloured green.

 Completion: A task that’s chained to another task with this constraint will execute if the prior task completes, whether or not the prior task succeeds or fails.
-These precedence constraints are colored blue.
+These precedence constraints are coloured blue.

 You can also conditionally tie tasks together by writing logic on a precedence constraint.
 This is done by placing an SSIS expression language (resembles C#) on the precedence constraint.
 For example, you might specify that a task should run only at the end of each month.
 To do this, you would add an expression that evaluated the runtime of the package to determine if the next step should be run.
 Much more about writing expressions can be found in Chapter 5.